Bustos, Vilsack tour Hammond-Henry Hospital, announce rural broadband expansion

 Hospital staff said this kind of access has an effect on nurses and doctors while they try to reach patients through virtual appointments.

 "All of us understand and appreciate that 21st century technology of access to broadband impacts and affects our lives," Vilsack said.
-"This is not check the box broadband, this is broadband with uploads and downloads speeds to allow you to actually do business."
+"This is not check-the-box broadband.
+This is broadband with upload and download speeds to allow you to actually do business."

 Federal leaders hope to maintain it for the future.